pmean/build-website/text/99/injury.md

 *Dear Professor Mean, I want to create an injury index that describes the severity of an injury to a child.
-This would include information about the type of injury, the location of the injury, the age of the child, etc. What\'s the best way to do this?*
+This would include information about the type of injury, the location of the injury, the age of the child, etc. What's the best way to do this?*

 > It seems to me like you have two choices.
 First, you can **build an
 > index based on your judgment, intuition, and knowledge of medicine**.